 Country:

-InnoFlue® is readily available at numerous plumbing and HVAC suppliers throughout the United States and Canada.
+InnoFlue® UL 1738 vent pipe is available at numerous plumbing and HVAC suppliers across the United States and Canada.
+Installers can easily source UL 1738 polypropylene vent pipe from regional and national distributors.

-Connector Rings are required for an installation of 2″ through 5″ diameter InnoFlue® to be UL-1738 and ULC-S636 compliant.
-Centrotherm strongly recommends the use of connector rings on all installations.
-Diameters 6″ and larger do not require the use of connector rings.
+Connector Rimgs are required for an installation of 2″ through 5″ diameter InnoFlue® to be UL-1738 and ULC-S636 compliant.
+Centrotherm strongly recommends the use of Connector Rings on all installations.
+Diameters 6″ and larger do not require the use of Connector Rings.

 InnoFlue® Polypropylene Special Gas Vent Systems can be field cut to length using a hacksaw and miter box or equivalent.
 InnoFlue® must be cut on the male end of the pipe, preserving the socketed (female) end.
 After making a cut, the end can be beveled at the contractor’s discretion.
 The end must be deburred using a standard deburring tool or sand paper.